-While using an essential oil diffuser, it’s a good idea to keep them away from areas where your pets sleep, eat or play.
+Essential oil diffusers should be operated away from areas where your pets sleep, eat or play.
 Again, we recommend a tall shelf or a kitchen counter that is well out of reach of rambunctious pets.

-Just 1-2 drops added to a diffuser can be enough to permeate a small room, even from a corner.
-Your pets don’t (and shouldn’t) need to sleep right under a diffuser to get all the health benefits you’re hoping for.
+Just 1-2 drops added to a diffuser can be enough to permeate a room, even from a corner.
+Remember, a small amount goes a long way!

 Start Enjoying Your Pet-Friendly Essential Oils

 Now you know which oils to avoid around pets, which ones to use, and a few safety tips to keep in mind.
-That means you’re ready to get started with some essential oils.
+Always be sure to check with your veterinarian before using essential oils around your pet.

-And remember, you should always test a small batch (1-2 drops at most) before exposing your pet to an essential oil for a long period of time, turning off your diffuser when you leave for the day.
-Every oil and every pet is different, so you want to make sure you are around if a spill or skin irritation occurs.
+And remember, Every oil and every pet is different, and you want to make sure you are around in case a spill or skin irritation occurs.

-To get started today, you can purchase any of the pet-friendly essential oils we have mentioned here and be confident you are using 100% pure and natural essential oils from farm to you that have been tested by third-party labs to ensure their purity and quality.
+To get started today, you can purchase any of the pet-friendly essential oils we have mentioned here.
+You can trust that you are using 100% pure and natural essential oils from farm to you that have been tested by third-party labs to ensure their purity and quality.